-The program K3B is also very good, but I try to not run KDE programs that need to load a whole different set of libraries outside my default default desktop.
+The program K3B was also very good (haven't used it in years), but I try to not run KDE programs that need to load a whole different set of libraries outside my default default desktop.

 Research and decide what is best for you.
 I highly recommend using a network laser printer.
 The protocol for network printing is fairly standard and laser cartridges save you a lot of money over ink jets over the life of the printer.
-I have never had problems getting a linux machine to print from a network printer over the past 8 years, and you don't have to have another computer on to "share" it.
-If you want an example, I have used the Samsung ML-2851ND Network Printer B&W duplex laser printer that even came with its own software that could be installed under linux.
-That printer lasted about 4 years, but a similar, newer version, Samsung ML-3312ND Network Printer, has been working just as well recently.
+I have never had problems getting a linux machine to print from a network printer over the past 12 years, and you don't have to have another computer on to "share" it.
+If you want an example, I have used the Samsung ML-3312ND Network Printer with excellent results.

 News / RSS Feed Aggregator